se-buw/fm4se-satsolving/README.md

 Submit the permalinks for each subtask (6 permalinks) (see [Submission](#submission))

 ## Submission
-Submit all the permalinks in [src/main/java/de/buw/fm4se/satsolving/task/Tasks.java](src/main/java/de/buw/fm4se/satsolving/task/Tasks.java)
+Submit all the permalinks in [src/main/java/de/buw/fm4se/satsolving/task/Tasks.java](src/main/java/de/buw/fm4se/satsolving/task/Tasks.java).

+> [!NOTE]
+> If you are working on a local file instead of the playground, submit the file path instead of the permalink.